 - 1/3 cup semisweet chocolate chips, melted

 - Preheat oven to 375°.
 In a large bowl, mix flour and sugar; cut in butter until crumbly.
 In a small bowl, whisk milk and egg yolks; gradually add to flour mixture, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic wrap.
+Shape into a disk; wrap in plastic.
 Refrigerate 30 minutes or overnight.

 - On a lightly floured surface, roll dough to a 1/4-in.-thick circle; transfer to an ungreased 11-in. fluted tart pan with removable bottom.
 Trim pastry even with rim; refrigerate 15 minutes.